Crest/if_pair/NOTES.md

 is serialized behind a single outer flow (one if_pair worker) and its per-packet encap cost dominates, while the cwnd-limited chains average only ~3 segments, too short for the batching win to offset ~1 us of chop per chain.
+[Correction 2026-08-28, from the t_27 profile below: the serialization diagnosis holds, the cost attribution does not - encap proper measures only ~2.5% of non-idle samples; the tunnel's real ceiling is lock spin between the few pipeline threads (28-44%) plus socket copies, and TSO's regression comes from longer lock tenures, not from chop cost.]
-P5's purpose was the adoption pattern - ten lines of driver logic plus a transmit split - and the mechanism proof, both delivered.
+P5's purpose was the
+adoption pattern - ten lines of driver logic plus a transmit split - and the mechanism proof, both delivered.
 Where the sender-side win shows up for real is t_22 (long chains, fat